Newfoundland and Labrador Solar

 Newfoundland and Labrador’s Net Metering program is good.
 Credits can be carried over into the next month, and you can connect a system up to 100 kW in size.
 Credits do not carry over from year to year.

-Unless you already have a bi-directional meter (necessary for Net Metering), Newfoundland and Labrador’s program charges you for the cost to install one.
+Unless you already have a bi-directional meter (necessary for Net Metering), Manitoba’s program charges you about $1000 to install one and complete an interconnection study.
 Other provinces do not carry this fee.

 Electricity prices in Newfoundland and Labrador are on about average.
 Usually you don’t want high prices, but with solar, the higher the prices, the more you save, and the more economical a solar system becomes.